decaporg/decap-cms/website/content/docs/custom-widgets.md

 The `registerWidget` requires you to provide a React component.
 If you have a build process in place for your project, it is possible to integrate with this build process.

 However, although possible, it may be cumbersome or even impractical to add a React build phase.
-For this reason, NetlifyCMS exposes two constructs globally to allow you to create components inline: ‘createClass’ and ‘h’ (alias for React.createElement).
+For this reason, NetlifyCMS exposes two constructs globally to allow you to create components inline: ‘CMS.createClass’ and ‘CMS.h’ (alias for React.createElement).

 ## `registerWidget`